 However, our assessment via the Bell and Bell (2020) framework also shows that to apply experiential learning in agribusiness effectively, some challenges need to be considered.
 First, setting and aligning of expectations between educators, learners, and companies participating in the learning experience is key.
 For example, in the case of the internships it is important to clarify to companies the requirements of the academic program, the set timeframe of the courses, and the assessment tasks required within the academic program.
-Similarly, the students need to be aware of the complexity of delivering a research project for an academic and a private sector audience, including the extra time needed to engage with the company, understand the business, and be aware of the confidentiality needed when dealing with sensitive company information.
+Similarly, the students need to be aware of the complexity of delivering a research project for an academic and a private sector audience, including the extra time needed to engage with the company information.
 In the same way, students also need to be aware of the intellectual property and confidentiality of the information being presented to them during the study tour, what they can and cannot share, and the type of questions that the companies may not be willing to answer during the visits.